Homemade mint chocolate chip ice cream is a creamy, decadent treat. Make this frozen dessert recipe with real cream, chocolate and fresh mint!

-- The longer you steep the mint, the better.
+- Patience means flavor.
+The longer you steep the mint, the better.
 Make sure to press and squeeze the mint as much as possible when extracting the cream.
 That’s where the most concentrated flavor will be!

-- When you whisk the yolks and sugar together, put a bit of muscle into it.
-Whisk vigorously for around 15-30 seconds until the mixture loosens up and pales slightly in color.
+- Mix for muscles.
+When you whisk the yolks and sugar together, put a bit of muscle into it.
+Whisk vigorously for around 15-30 seconds, until the mixture loosens up and pales slightly in color.
 If you lift the whisk straight up, a ribbon of yolks should fall back into the bowl like this.
 That’s how you know the sugar has completely dissolved, and it will ensure a smooth, even custard.

 - Use good quality bittersweet chocolate.
 You can taste the difference in the end, I promise.
 My favorite brand is Valrhona, which I usually have to order online, though I sometimes find it in gourmet shops.
 I also like Guittard, which is easier to find at some grocery stores.

-- As long as you stick with 3 cups of dairy total, you can play with the fat ratios a bit.
+- This is an adaptable recipe!
+As long as you stick with 3 cups of dairy total, you can play with the fat ratios a bit.
 The more heavy cream you use, the richer the ice cream will be.
 I made this mint chocolate chip ice cream very decadent with 1 cup of heavy cream plus 2 cups of half-and-half.
 You can simplify things by using all heavy cream or all half-and-half (don’t go lighter than that; it’s ice cream).

 - 2 cups half-and-half (or 1 cup whole milk + 1 cup heavy cream)